awillats/clinc/planning/writing_tasks.md

   - [ ] ? create hypotheses-set-focused methods overview figure ?
     - current figure really focuses on the fate of one circuit at a time

+- [ ] split sim methods elsewhere
+    - [ ] pull all into theory / methods overview section
+    - [ ] 4.1.2 - time-resolvable goes in discussion?
+    - [ ] 4.3 - merge "estimating circuits" into inference pipeline steps
+    - [ ] 4.4 - info theoretic measures could simply be combined with results section
+- [ ] Tentatively, bump 2.3 into theory section

+# Writing

+- [ ] (in background-interventions) get language more precise and effective about value of intervention
+  - ([Adam:] revisit related work, try to distill down our core argument about why intervention > passive observation)
+  - Reframe $x \to y$ vs $x \leftarrow y$ argument to focus on distinguishing between members of a hypotheses set (hypothesis first, data second)
+  - Add example demonstrating why location of stimulation matters to "The inferential power of interventions..." paragraphs
+  - [Matt:] editing pass on last paragraph, qualify last paragraph (lean toward 'we are starting simple, blazing a trail for future research')

+- [ ] Describe what 'reachability' is (we're interested in net directional impact of one node on another, which includes both effects from direct and indirect connections)

 # Mechanical